hammingweight/spring_on_oci/README.md

 load_balancer_ip = "193.122.14.139"
 ```

 The IP address of the load balancer is needed to access the REST service.
-If you try accessing the service immediately, you'll probably see HTTP status code `502`
+If you try accessing the service immediately, you'll probably get back HTTP status code `502`

 ```
 $ curl -w '\n' -ks https://193.122.14.139/hello